urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post.md

 4. Load half of wells with 0% solution and half with 100% oxygen solution in each plate.
 Record locations.
 Alternating wells with 0 and 100% water.
 5. Start measurements and let record for 2-3 h until stabilized recording every 3 min.
 6. Measure temperature with probe and loggers throughout.
-7. Export the data and calculate mean values.
-We will create a new calibration dataset from these measurements.
+7. Export the data and calculate mean values for 0 and 100% wells from the last 15 min of measurement.
+We will create a new calibration dataset from these measurements and upload to the SDR software.

-INSERT OTHER STEPS HERE WHEN WE DO IT

 # 17 September 2022